kinleyid/tempodisco/README.md

 ```

 ## Description
-This package tests 7 candidate discount functions and identifies the best fit to an individual's data (the one yielding the lowest AIC):
+This package allows you to fit 2 types of models: **binary choice models**, which are probabilistic models of individual binary choices, and **indifference point models**, which are models of indifference points.
+In both cases, this package tests 7 candidate discount functions and identifies the best fit to an individual's data (the one yielding the lowest BIC):

 | Name | Functional form |
 |------|-----------------|